RudraOp9/Calmly/Readme.md

 - A timer can be set to auto-stop playback.
 - The app remembers the last played sound, restoring it on restart for a consistent, user-friendly experience.

-## Some Bugs
-- Now playing has some ui issus
-- No notification

 ## Demo Video
 if video is not visible, please see screenshots directory. https://github.com/RudraOp9/Calmly/raw/refs/heads/master/screenshots/vid.mkv